kreplak-research-group/lab_website/research.md

 # Our Research

-Our lab is dedicated to advancing knowledge in [field of research, e.g., soft matter physics, fluid dynamics].
+Our lab is dedicated to advancing knowledge in the field of soft matter physics.
 Here are some areas we focus on:

 - [Research Topic 1]
 - [Research Topic 2]